Skip to main content

 • Study power users.
 Your most engaged users reveal the product's highest-value workflows.
 Analyze their behavior patterns and find ways to guide other users toward similar usage.

 • Optimizing one side at the expense of the other.
 Improving the ratio by cutting the denominator (e.g., reducing investment) can be counterproductive.
-Always consider both sides holistically.
+Always consider both sides together.

 • Confusing activity with value.
 High engagement numbers can mask users who are struggling rather than thriving.
 Pair engagement metrics with satisfaction and outcome metrics.